DavidCico/Study-of-a-buy-and-hold-investment/README.md

 # Buy-and-hold investment study
-This code shows an example of a buy-and-hold investment of an ETF using Python, and Monte Carlo methods to predict the investment return in the future.
+<p align="justify">This code shows an example of a buy-and-hold investment of an ETF using Python, and Monte Carlo methods to predict the investment return in the future.</p>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites

-You need Python 3.x to run the following code.
+<p align="justify">You need Python 3.x to run the following code.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
-Python needs to be first installed then SciPy, and finally Seaborn as there are dependencies on packages.
+Python needs to be first installed then SciPy, and finally Seaborn as there are dependencies on packages.</p>

 In Ubuntu, Mint and Debian you can install Python 3 like this: